Intrоductiоn

 Marcin Sadowski, CTO at Mobile Reality

-In essence, outsourcing software development offers a dynamic solution to workforce management, equipping businesses with the ability to rapidly adapt to project needs and market changes.
+Outsourcing software development offers a dynamic workforce solution, enabling businesses to quickly adapt to project needs and market changes.
 This flexibility in scaling teams is a significant advantage, enabling companies to remain agile and responsive in a competitive landscape.
 On the other hand, let's evaluate the disadvantages of outsourcing.
+Apart from the advantages mentioned in previous sections, there are several other benefits to outsourcing software development that are worth considering.

 Risk Mitigation